 “The disclosure requirements for real estate are very simple.
-A good rule to follow is, ‘If you know it, disclose it’,” said Mr. Hare.
+A good rule to follow is, ‘If you know it, disclose it,” said Mr. Hare.
 “Otherwise, it’s always a good idea for the buyer to get a professional inspection by a licensed, reputable company.
-Let’s face it, most homeowners are not qualified to identify evidence of damage from wood destroying pests, let alone distinguish between western subterranean, drywood or Formosan termites.
-Moreover, the costs of expenses and treatment are minor compared to the expenses of not dealing with the issue in a timely manner.”
+Let’s face it, most homeowners are not qualified to identify evidence of damage from wood-destroying pests, let alone distinguish between western subterranean, drywood, or Formosan termites.
+Moreover, the expenses and treatment costs are minor compared to the expenses of not dealing with the issue in a timely manner.”

 Formosan subterranean termites are controllable.
-While a Formosan termite colony possess the ability to cause extreme destruction, that destruction is only caused when the problem is unidentified, misidentified, or ignored.
+While a Formosan termite colony possesses the ability to cause extreme destruction, that destruction is only caused when the problem is unidentified, misidentified, or ignored.
 A monitoring and prevention program within the Formosan subterranean termite hot spot, and surrounding areas, are the best way to prevent destruction to your property.
-Pest control professionals have been dealing with Formosan subterranean termites in Louisiana since the 1960’s and Florida since the 1980’s.
-This invasive termite species is found in Hawaii, North Carolina, South Carolina, Georgia, Virginia, Texas, Louisiana, Alabama, Florida, and Tennessee, and now, California.
+Pest control professionals have been dealing with Formosan subterranean termites in Louisiana since the 1960s and in Florida since the 1980s.
+This invasive termite species is found in Hawaii, North Carolina, South Carolina, Georgia, Virginia, Texas, Louisiana, Alabama, Florida, Tennessee, and now, California.

-Thrasher Termite & Pest Control, along with other professional pest management companies, use scientifically proven control methods for monitoring, preventing and controlling Formosan subterranean termites.
-Our goal is to protect your home and your home value by staying one step ahead of the Formosan subterranean termites in La Mesa.
+Thrasher Termite & Pest Control and other professional pest management companies use scientifically proven control methods for monitoring, preventing, and controlling Formosan subterranean termites.
+Our goal is to protect your home and your home's value by staying one step ahead of the Formosan subterranean termites in La Mesa.
 A strong prevention program is a positive point to disclose!